ChrisDeFreitas/Electron-FolderView/readme.md

 - changed double-clicking folder icon to open new folderView.exe instance.
 This will probably change in the future.
 - updated dev to electron 1.6.2
 - added and updated screen shots

-Apr 14/17
-- manually changed version to 0.6.0
-- fixed bug in clipboard functions
-- added menu App/"Export List" F4, to save file properties to file or clipboard
-- changed shortcut for "Change Folder" from F3 to F6
-- added menu App/"Windows Explorer" F3
-- modified folder double-click action to load new folder items (not open new app)

 ## Thanks To